 Optional Highlights

-Terminations of pregnancy at a stage beyond gestational age of fetal viability are in several instances necessary.
-"Feticide" involves an invasive action usually performed by an obstetrician specializing in maternal and foetal medicine.
-The procedure is anchored in the law, but still the availability of the process ultimately depends on the consent of the performing physician, since by virtue of the complexity of the action technically and psychologically, every physician is given the opportunity to refuse to perform the operation.
+Terminations of pregnancy beyond the point of fetal viability are necessary in several instances.
+"Feticide" involves an invasive action usually performed by an obstetrician specializing in maternal-fetal medicine.
+The procedure is anchored in law, but its availability ultimately depends on the consent of the performing physician, as by virtue of its technical and psychological complexity, every physician is given the opportunity to refuse to perform the operation.

-In light of the present study's results there is no doubt that many of the experiences and feelings that physicians describe relate to ethical issues and the moral distress that arises around the performance of feticide.
-However, it should be emphasized that our interviewees recognize feticide as a legitimate clinical procedure and the practice of feticide is conceptualized as difficult but necessary.
+In light of our findings, there is no doubt that many of the experiences and feelings that physicians describe relate to ethical issues and the moral distress that arises from performing feticide.
+However, it should be emphasized that our interviewees recognize feticide as a legitimate clinical procedure and conceptualize the practice of feticide as difficult but necessary.

 Moral distress is a silent epidemic that undercuts physicians' efforts to promote professionalism as well as empathetic medicine.
 Recognizing the ubiquity and impact of moral distress is crucially important.
 Abortion providers may experience considerable ambivalence in their work, because abortions are often regarded socially as a necessary task but also seen as morally dubious.